Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: RESULTS

-The Rietveld analysis on high-resolution neutron diffraction patterns, shown in Fig.~\ref{fig:5}(a), over a large $Q$ region in $T_{N2}<T<T_{N1}$, reveals a collinear FI order with the ordered moment along the tetragonal $a_{T}$ axis, as illustrated in Fig.~\ref{fig:5}(b).
-The ordered moments at the B1 and B2 sites are the same.
-Both are antiparallel to those at the A site with the different moment, thus forming a N\`{e}el-type collinear FI order.
-At 297 K, the ordered moment of the $(Mn^{2+}$/$Fe^{3+})_{A}$ site is 3.08(4) $\mu_{B}$, whereas the ordered moment at the B site ($Mn^{3+}$, $Fe^{3+}$ and $Mn^{2+}$) is -1.61(3) $\mu_{B}$.
-The net ordered moment is -0.14(5)$~\mu_{B}/f.u.$ ($3.08-2\times1.61=-0.14$) along the $a_{T}$ axis.
+To determine the magnetic structures, we analyzed symmetry-allowed maximal magnetic space groups and magnetic subgroups using the Bilbao Crystallographic Server\cite{Ivantchev:ks0038} and ISODISTORT\cite{Campbell2006} firstly.
+Then, we tested them one by one by fitting to the high-resolution POWGEN data over a large $Q$ region.
+Rietveld analysis of the POWGEN data, shown in Fig.~\ref{fig:5}(a) in $T_{N2}<T<T_{N1}$ reveals a collinear FI order with the ordered moment along the tetragonal $a_{T}$ axis, as illustrated in Fig.~\ref{fig:5}(b).
+The magnetic space group is $Imm^{\prime}$a$^{\prime}$ (No.74.559).
+For this magnetic space group, there are two magnetic sublattices at the B site (namely B1(0 0 0.5) and the B2 (0.25 0.75 0.75)), in addition to one magnetic sublattice at the A site.
+The ordered moments at the B1 and B2 sites are found to be the same in this temperature region although the magnetic symmetry allows different moments.
+The moment at B1/B2 sites is antiparallel to that at the A site with a smaller magnetic moment, thus forming a $N\acute{e}el$-type collinear FI order.
+At 297 K, the ordered moment of the $(Mn^{2+}$/$Fe^{3+})_{A}$ site is (3.08(4),0,0) $\mu_{B}$, whereas the ordered moment at the B site ($Mn^{3+}$, $Fe^{3+}$ and $Mn^{2+}$) is (-1.61(3),0,0) $\mu_{B}$.
+The net ordered moment is (-0.14(5),0,0)$~\mu_{B}/f.u.$ ($3.08-2\times1.61=-0.14$) along the $a_{T}$ axis.